MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

 ## RETAIL Sandbox Publishing

 Once certification of your XDK title has completed, and your UWP has left certification and is ready to publish, you are ready to publish your app to RETAIL.
-Again, it’s important to follow this process in a specific order to ensure that your XDK title and UWP stay aligned.
+Again, it's important to follow this process in a specific order to ensure that your XDK title and UWP stay aligned.

-1. Once you’re ready, publish your XDK product in Partner Center to RETAIL (including catalog, binary, and service config)
+1. Once you're ready, publish your XDK product in Partner Center to RETAIL (including catalog, binary, and service config)

-2. In Partner Center, on the certification page of your product, select “Publish now” if you had previously selected “Publish this app manually”, or wait for the publish to occur if you selected “No sooner than \[date\]”.
+2. In Partner Center, on the certification page of your product, select "Publish now" if you had previously selected "Publish this app manually", or wait for the publish to occur if you selected "No sooner than \[date\]".

 Once these steps have completed, you should have your XDK title and UWP game published to the world, with a shared service configuration in RETAIL.
 Congratulations!